Klaus Mehnert

 Klaus Mehnert (October 10, 1906, in Moscow, Russian Empire – January 2, 1984, in Freudenstadt, West Germany) was a German writer, journalist and academic.
 He was a correspondent in the Soviet Union; a professor in the United States; a publisher of the German-funded journal XXth Century in Shanghai during World War II; and an advisor to several German governments after the war.
 He was a prolific author.

 Early life and education

 Mehnert was born in 1906 in Moscow, Russia.
 His father was an engineer.

 In 1914, at the outbreak of World War I, Mehnert's family left Moscow for Stuttgart, Germany.
 His father died in Flanders in 1917 as a German soldier.
-Mehnert attended the University of Tübingen and the University of Munich in Germany, the University of California, Berkeley, in the United States, and finally the University of Berlin, where he received his PhD under Professor Otto Hoetzsch in 1928.
+Mehnert attended the University of Tübingen and the Ludwig-Maximilians-Universität München in Germany, the University of California, Berkeley, in the United States, and finally the Friedrich Wilhelm University of Berlin, where he received his PhD under Professor Otto Hoetzsch in 1928.
 Hoetzsch and Mehnert later took part in the short-lived society to study the Soviet command economy, ARPLAN.
 Mehnert was briefly a supporter of Otto Strasser's Black Front.